aramirez794/aramirez794.github.io/Heroku.md

  # Heroku

-   Heroku is useful tool to implement CI solutions such as adding pipelines which can help to help organize a project for production.
+   Heroku is a useful tool to implement CI solutions since it adds pipelines to your project which are groups of apps that share the same codebase that can help each users make commits and changes to help organize and speed up the project for production.
 A great thing about Heroku is that we can connect our Github accounts and run tests on every push to that we do on GitHub with Heroku CI.

 # Languages and Debugging